kodekloudhub/terraform-challenges/challenge-1/README.md

     which terraform
     ```

     > Nothing!
 Therefore we must install it.
-Note that unizp is also not installed, and we need that too!
+Note that unzip is also not installed, and we need that too!

     ```bash
     apt update